calebstrain/triangle-testing/README.md

 ## IMPORTANT

-JaCoCo shows 90% Branch coverage, **this is caused by the switch statement, as the default case is never hit.**
+JaCoCo shows 90% Branch coverage, **this is caused by the switch statement, as the default can never be hit.**